ninthreezy/hhf/README.md

 The token and smart contract itself can be found in the contracts/ folder.

-server.js contains the code for interacting with the Ethereum blockchain.
+server.js contains the code for interacting with the Ethereum blockchain using an SMS interface.
+It is build on the Twilio API and web3.js